Odds of 50 random events happening to you

 Being named Emma or Jacob

-Each year, the Social Security Administration (SSA) gathers and analyzes name data, offering tremendous insight into past and present time periods.
-Emma and Jacob rank as the top two most popular baby names of the 21st century, according to SSA data from 2000 to 2019, released September 2020.
-Utilizing the Baby Name Uniqueness Analyzer, we found the odds of being named Emma (for girls) or Jacob (for boys) in 2019 stood at 1 in 107 and 1 in 179, respectively.
+The Social Security Administration gathers and analyzes name data each year, offering tremendous insight into past and present periods.
+Emma and Jacob rank as the top two most popular baby names of the 21st century, according to SSA data from 2000 to 2019, released in September 2020.
+Utilizing the Baby Name Uniqueness Analyzer, we found the odds of being named Emma (for girls) or Jacob (for boys) in 2021 stood at 1 in 115 girls and 1 in 222 boys, respectively.

 Having trouble hearing

-Half of all adults older than 75 have disabling hearing loss, reports the National Institute on Deafness and Other Communication Disorders.
-It’s not just senior citizens, either: 18% of adults ages 20 to 69 have trouble hearing the frequencies of human voices.
-Just two to three of every 1,000 American children are born with documented hearing loss.
+Half of all adults older than 75 have disabling hearing loss, the National Institute on Deafness and Other Communication Disorders reports.
+It's not just senior citizens, either: 14% of adults ages 20 to 69 have trouble hearing the frequencies of human voices.
+Two to three of every 1,000 American children are born with documented hearing loss.

 Dying in a car accident